shiranGinige/shiranginige.github.io/source/_posts/2016-03-23-alternative-way-to-test-emails-in-dev-and-test.markdown

  * Post the message to the web hook as per the documentation.

- I created this NuGet package to make it easy for you.
+ I created <a href='https://www.nuget.org/packages/Klabs.RouteEmailsToSlack'>this NuGet package</a> to make it easy.
+Source code is <a href='https://github.com/shiranGinige/RouteEmailsToSlack'>where it should be</a>.

  ```PowerShell